-We also find that a special high ratio mesh obtained by adaptive mesh refinements combined with coarsening can also reduce the overshooting.
-But such case is not always possible in two and three dimensions or in one dimension with other error sources.
+We also find that a special high ratio mesh obtained by adaptive mesh refinements combined with coarsening can reduce the overshoot.
+However, such a case is not always possible in two and three dimensions or one dimension with other error sources.

 The paper is organized as follows.
-Section 2 describes a model problem of approximating a step function by $L^2$ projections onto piecewise constant and linear function spaces.
-Discontinuous piecewise constant and linear approximations are explicitly computed for the model problem in Section 3.
-In Section 4, we compute continuous piecewise linear approximations for the model problem under a "far away assumption".
-In Section 5, linear conforming, linear DG, and lowest order mixed finite element methods are tested on a one dimensional singularly perturbed problem.
-Seveal test problems of 2D linear transport problems with P0- and P1-DGFEMs are done in Sections 6.
-In Section 7, we make some concluding remarks.
+Section 2 discusses a simple case of piecewise discontinuous polynomial approximations on a discontinuity-aligned mesh.
+Section 3 describes a model problem of approximating a step function by $L^2$ projections onto piecewise constant and linear function spaces.
+Discontinuous piecewise constant and linear approximations are explicitly computed for the model problem.
+We also compute continuous piecewise linear approximations under a ”far-away assumption” for the model problem.
+In Section 4, linear conforming, linear DG, and lowest-order mixed finite element methods are tested on a one-dimensional singularly perturbed problem.
+Several test problems of 2D linear transport problems with P0- and P1-DGFEMs are done in Section 5.
+In Section 6, we comment on known numerical test results in the literature.
+We discuss the $L^1$-minimization-based methods in Section 7.
+We present a table to summarize the results for different cases in Section 8.
+In Section 9, we make some concluding remarks.